Meet The Team

 What made you transition from fan to ARMY?
 Almost instantly I was fascinated by the overwhelming amount of content around BTS and how generous they were with sharing so much of themselves.
 All the members are so genuine and at the same time keep a great balance by being funny and entertaining too.
 Everything about it drew me right in and brought me joy.

 Why did you decide to get involved with OIAA?
-I love the ARMY fandom and the good things that can happen when everyone comes together.
-Not everything in the fandom is perfect, but I love seeing the polite (but passionate) comments on YouTube reaction videos to everyone working together to achieve comeback goals.
-But being an older and introverted fan it was harder to find my place, fortunately OIAA was the perfect fit.
-Not only does it match with my day job in the nonprofit world, but it also allows me to help out in a small group, quiet way and still feel like I’m making a difference.
+I love the ARMY fandom and the amazing and funny things that can happen when everyone comes together.
+Being an older and introverted fan it was harder to find my place, fortunately OIAA was the perfect fit.
+Not only does it match with my day job in the nonprofit world, but it also allows me to help out in a small, quiet way and still feel like I’m making a difference.

 One fun fact about yourself: I love to dance and take dance classes.
 I can even occasionally convince my dance instructors to use BTS music during class.